piccolbo/altair_recipes/docs/installation.rst

 Stable release
 --------------

-To install vega-stats, run this command in your terminal:
+To install altair_recipes, run this command in your terminal:

 .. code-block:: console

-    $ pip install vega_stats
+    $ pip install altair_recipes

-This is the preferred method to install vega-stats, as it will always install the most recent stable release.
+This is the preferred method to install altair_recipes, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.